mertpinarbasi/Authentication-App/README.md

 itself.
 User schema and login schema for store login operations can be found in the code files.
 # Usage
-You can start the application by typing to the terminal "node app.js" or "nodemon app.js".
+You can start the application by typing "node app.js" or "nodemon app.js" to the terminal.
 # Npm Packages
 1. “bcryptjs” is used for hashing the users passwords to store in the database.